 Composites do not contain any mercury or other types of metal.
 Instead, they are made of a combination of a tough polymer with inclusions of ceramic particles for additional strength.
 They begin as a soft putty that can be spread into the prepared tooth, then hardened with a curing light.
 Tooth preparation is more comfortable now than ever with Anutra buffered anesthesia.

 Another option tooth-colored dental fillings in Columbus, OH is porcelain fillings made with our CEREC system.
 See White Fillings for more information.

 Metal amalgam dental fillings are unattractive.
 They begin silver, but quickly turn black with rust, giving an appearance that’s as bad as untreated tooth decay.

 But metal amalgam fillings also have functional problems.
 They expand and contract with temperature changes at a very different rate than your natural tooth enamel.
 This means that when you drink cold beverages, the amalgam shrinks a little more than the tooth it’s sitting in, allowing liquid to penetrate around the filling.
 This liquid can contain both oral bacteria and food for that bacteria, leading to more tooth damage.
 With exposure to elevated temperatures, metal amalgam fillings expand faster than the enamel, and can cause small cracks to appear.

 Another concern about metal amalgam fillings is their mercury content.
 Although the FDA and American Dental Association (ADA) claim metal amalgam dental fillings are safe, we know that mercury is potentially very harmful.
 We know that mercury doesn’t stay in the fillings and concentrates in the body.

-If you are unhappy with metal amalgam dental fillings and are looking for a metal-free solution, please contact the Columbus Center for Family & Cosmetic Dentistry.
+If you are unhappy with metal amalgam dental fillings and are looking for a metal-free solution, please contact Firouzian Dentistry for tooth colored fillings in Columbus, OH.